x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 [] Now do the same for the negative answer but using - instead of + [] Using all the functions you have created, put it all into the final function 'quadraticFormula' so that it runs them all.
 This does not need to 'return' anything.
 Output the answers to check if you are correct.
 (To call a function, you type the name of the function and provide values in the brackets if required.)

+ - Remember to save your work.
+Copy and Paste the code below.
+You can see your progress on the links as well.
 ```shell
 mvn test && git add . && git commit -m "Saving" && git push
 ```